MicrosoftDocs/sdk-api/sdk-api-src/content/appxpackaging/nf-appxpackaging-iappxdigestprovider-getdigest.md

 A digest string is a hashed representation of the contents of the associated object that can be used to verify that the contents of the object haven't changed between operations.

-The **IAppxDigestProvider** interface is available for the coclasses returned by the following interfaces:
+The **IAppxDigestProvider** interface is available for the objects returned by the following interfaces:

 - [IAppxEncryptionFactory5](nn-appxpackaging-iappxencryptionfactory4.md)
 - [IAppxBundleFactory2](nn-appxpackaging-iappxbundlefactory2.md)